Grandclosing/electron-react-ts/README.md

 With React I recommend a component-based filesystem structure.
 Under /src, I'd make a directory called 'components', and for each component a subdirectory.
 I might even split it down further and have a /src/components/stateful and /src/components/stateless, or something.
 I don't know - who cares, it's your project anyway.

+Further note: I have only tested this dev setup on MacOS, I cannot guarentee this will work on Windows out of the box.

 Happy hacking!